 Handling descriptive metadata within the Common Specification

 Descriptive metadata are used to describe the intellectual contents of archival holdings, and they support finding and understanding individual information packages.
-The Common Specification allows essentially for the inclusion of any kind of descriptive metadata in the IP.
+The CS IP allows essentially for the inclusion of any kind of descriptive metadata in the IP.
 However, it is required that all descriptive metadata must be placed into the “metadata” folder of the IP, and that it is recommended (should) to also exploit the possibility of creating a specific sub-folder “descriptive” as seen in Figure 11 below (cf. EAD.xml).